CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Decommission-Switches.md

 weight: 695
 toc: 3
 ---

 You can decommission a switch or host at any time.
 You might need to do this when you:

-- Change the hostname of the switch or host being monitored
+- Change the hostname of the monitored switch or host
-- Move the switch or host being monitored from one data center to another
+- Move the monitored switch or host from one data center to another
-- RMA the switch or host being monitored
+- RMA the monitored switch or host

 {{%notice note%}}